willcodeforcoffee/docker-rails-react/README.md

 4. Because Docker mapped `/app` to `./frontend` Docker will create the `frontend` folder and when `create-react-app` finishes the React application will also be in that folder on the host machine.
 5. When `create-react-app` completes Docker will stop the "frontend" container.

 All of these steps took a little over 10 minutes on my computer so don't be worried if it takes a while.
+This did not install Node on your host machine, it ran it from inside a Docker container.

 ### Step 2: Create a Docker Image for Frontend